Welcome Home to Messiah

-The "PayPal" option is also live.
+The link to a "PayPal" option is also live.
 There is a fee to the church for these transactions of about 2.2%.
-Currently there is not an automatic option on PayPal to cover these fees, but you can always manually adjust your donation accordingly.
+Currently there is not an automatic option on PayPal to cover these fees, but you can always manually adjust your donation accordingly if you so choose.

 Members can also add Messiah to their Bank's on-line Bill Paying system.
 Your bank will mail checks to Messiah according to your Bill Pay instructions.
 Usually there are no fees for such on-line banking service.
 The Church mailing address is: Messiah Lutheran Church; 615 Prospect Road; Ashtabula, OH; 44004.